 Round Trip Tasmania

 Did you know you can drive around the entire coast of Tasmania in less than a week?
 The Tassie lap will leave you spellbound.
 Popular among campervanners, it will have you traversing the stunning Derwent Valley, Cradle Mountain, the flaming Bay of Fires and artsy urban hotspots like Launceston and Hobart with plenty of time to spare.
-Of course, Tasmania being an island and all, you might be wondering how to get a vehicle onto it.
-You have a few options: you can ferry with your car from Melbourne in about 10 hours, or you can easily hire a campervan for a more luxurious experience when you fly in.
+Of course, Tasmania being an island, you might be wondering how to get a vehicle onto it.
+You have two options, you can ferry with your car from Melbourne in about 10 hours, or you can easily hire a campervan for a more luxurious experience when you fly in.

 Top End Tours